-In addition to serving on a specific board or committee, lay people are automatically members of the College’s Lay Member Network, which meets twice a year and which discusses the broader objectives and aims of the College and specific issues or areas of interest.
-From time to time, lay people also contribute to time-limited working parties of the College, to the responses the College makes to external consultation documents or represent the College on external bodies.
+In addition to serving on a specific board or committee, lay people are automatically members of the RCR’s Lay Member Network, which meets twice a year and which discusses the broader objectives and aims of the RCR and specific issues or areas of interest.